WalletScrutiny/WalletScrutinyCom/_bearer/sugi.md

   - https://www.facebook.com/SugiCard
 ---

+## Addendum 2022-03-19

+The Sugi card is very similar to {% include walletLink.html wallet='bearer/satodime' verdict='true' %}.
+It has NFC, has a secure element for authentication and has a companion app.
+Although it is marketed primarily as a "NFC wallet card", it can function with the intention of passing it to another user.

+## Previous Review 2021-08-08

-This hardware device lacks a screen or a button, this device cannot provide basic security of hardware wallets.
+The Sugi card lacks a screen or a button, this device cannot provide basic security of hardware wallets.